Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3

 \subsection{Effective chain exposure as a first-class variable}

-The transport findings become fully intelligible only once effective chain exposure is treated as a first-class analytical variable.
+The transport findings become fully intelligible only when effective chain exposure is treated as a first-class analytical variable.
 The logical PKI hierarchy is not the whole story.
 What matters for the handshake is the chain that is actually exposed and processed during protocol execution.

-Campaign~C provides the clearest demonstration of this point.
-In the \texttt{root-SLH / leaf-ML} family, moving from depth~2 to depth~3 reduces latency substantially rather than increasing it.
+Campaign~C provides the clearest evidence for this point.
+In the \texttt{root-SLH / leaf-ML} family, moving from depth~2 to depth~3 reduces latency substantially instead of increasing it.
 In the depth~2 case, the observed chain corresponds to root plus leaf; in the depth~3 case, it corresponds to intermediate plus leaf.
-Since the root is the heavy SLH signer in that family, removing it from the effective chain reduces both visible transport and overall cost materially.
+Since the root is the heavy SLH signer in that family, removing it from the effective chain reduces visible transport and lowers overall cost materially.

-Effective chain exposure is part of the cryptographic-protocol phenomenon being studied.
-It determines which certificates are actually transmitted, which signature objects enter the authenticated path, and which validation burden becomes visible during the handshake.
+Effective chain exposure is part of the cryptographic-protocol phenomenon under study.
+It determines which certificates are transmitted, which signature objects enter the authenticated path, and which validation burden becomes visible during the handshake.

 The point is especially important in post-quantum settings because certificate families may differ sharply in footprint and processing cost.
 Under those conditions, the gap between declared hierarchy and effective exposure can become operationally decisive.
-A study that models only logical hierarchy depth, while ignoring which certificates actually appear in the live chain, risks missing one of the main mechanisms through which authentication cost is shaped.
+A study that models only logical hierarchy depth, while ignoring which certificates appear in the live chain, risks missing one of the mechanisms through which authentication cost is shaped.

 For that reason, this paper treats effective chain exposure as one of the main explanatory variables.
 The distinction between root-plus-leaf and intermediate-plus-leaf is one of the mechanisms through which hierarchy design changes the cryptographic surface of the TLS handshake.